Department of Feeder Roads to terminate Asonge-Zalerigu-Pelungu road contract - Minister

 He said the Department of Feeder Roads had initiated the necessary contractual procedure to terminate the contract and repackage for award under the 2023 budget.

-Touching on the Pelungu-Sakoti feeder road (9.0km), the Minister said the contract for the rehabiliation of Pelungu-Sakoti (9.0) was awarded as part of the contract titled "Rehabilation of Zuarungu-Kongo Feeder Road and other (40.60km).
+Touching on the Pelungu-Sakoti feeder road (9.0km), the Minister said the contract for the rehabilitation of Pelungu-Sakoti (9.0) was awarded as part of the contract titled "Rehabilitation of Zuarungu-Kongo Feeder Road and other (40.60km).

-He said the specific activities carried out on the Pelungu-Sakoti road included; clearing and formation of the road. construction of drainage structures and gravelling of the entire 9.0km which were completed in August 2019, and that there had been a washout at km3 070 where a box culvert is located.
+He said the specific activities carried out on the Pelungu-Sakoti road included; clearing and formation of the road. construction of drainage structures and graveling of the entire 9.0km which were completed in August 2019, and that there had been a washout at km3+070 where a box culvert is located.

 He said hydraulic and hydrological studies were to be carried out to determine the size and number of extra drainage structures to be installed within the affected section to provide adequate capacity to prevent future overtopping of the road.